AlexandriaDAO/core/src/tests/plan.md

+Starting Optimization:

 #### Features now:
+- Reset button not working on alexandrian.
+Not actually clearing the state.
+It's actually really hard, so dont' assume there's and easy fix.
-- Rounded corners on the nft assets?
+- More flexibility/testing on pageSelection.
 - Revert to adils rendering approach without breaking the grid. (problem statement on page bottom).
-- Make a 'new' section for alexandrian that's the default, just showing the latest NFTs/SBTs.

 #### Bugs: